nablarch/nablarch-document/en/application_framework/application_framework/libraries/authorization/role_check.rst

 Save the user's roles
 *********************************************************************

-The permission check (simplified version) provides by default an implementation that stores the roles assigned to users in the session store.
+The permission check by annotation provides by default an implementation that stores the roles assigned to users in the session store.
 By resolving the role assigned to the user and storing it in the session store at login, subsequent permission checks can be performed using the role information stored in the session store.

 Below is an example implementation that stores roles in the session store upon login.